ljw1004/csharpspec/csharp/expressions.md

 #### Null-conditional expressions as projection initializers

-A null-conditional expression is only allowed as a *member_declarator* in an *anonymous_object_creation_expression* (§7.6.11.6) if it ends with an (optionally null-conditional) member access.
+A null-conditional expression is only allowed as a *member_declarator* in an *anonymous_object_creation_expression* ([Anonymous object creation expressions](expressions.md#anonymous-object-creation-expressions)) if it ends with an (optionally null-conditional) member access.
 Grammatically, this requirement can be expressed as:

 ```antlr
 null_conditional_member_access